roger2727/MitchellRoger_T1A3/src/README.md

 1. Install Python3

-   - check if Python3 is installed, type in the terminal python3 --version' into terminal
+   - check if Python3 is installed, type in the terminal `python3 --version`' into the terminal

    - Installation instructions: https://realpython.com/installing-python/

 2. Create a Virtual Environment

-   - type in the terminal python3 -m venv venv
+   - type in the terminal `python3 -m venv venv`
-   - type in the terminal . venv/bin/activate
+   - type in the terminal `. venv/bin/activate`
    - Installation instructions: https://docs.python.org/3/library/venv.html

-3. Install pip (To check if pip is installed, type 'pip --version' into terminal
+3. Install pip (To check if pip is installed, type `pip --version` into the terminal

-   - if pip not intalled type python -m ensurepip --upgrade
+   - if pip is not installed type `python3 -m ensurepip --upgrade`
    - Installation instructions: https://pip.pypa.io/en/stable/installation/

-4. Install rich module pakage
+4. Install the rich module package

-   - type python -m pip install rich into the terminal
+   - type `python3 -m pip install` rich into the terminal
    - Installation instructions: https://pypi.org/project/rich/

-5. run app
+5. run the app

-   - type in the terminal python3 main.py
+   - type in the terminal `python3 main.py`

-## Execute Program:
+## Execute Program

 1. Create a Virtual Environment
-   - type in the terminal python3 -m venv venv
+   - type in the terminal `python3 -m venv venv`
-   - type in the terminal . venv/bin/activate
+   - type in the terminal `. venv/bin/activate`
    - Installation instructions: https://docs.python.org/3/library/venv.html
-2. In your terminal go to directory containing application
+2. In your terminal, go to the directory containing the application
 3. To execute run.sh file by entering: `./run.sh`

 <br>